selfint/fn-usage/README.md

 }
 ```

-Notice that there is no validation between ensuring the correct
+Notice that there is no validation ensuring the correct
 method/param/data types together.
 We will take care of that in
 the LSP-specific code later.